MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-survivable-branch-appliance.md

   - Microsoft Teams
 ---

-# Survivable Branch Appliance (SBA) for Direct Routing - Public Preview
+# Survivable Branch Appliance (SBA) for Direct Routing

-> [!NOTE]
-> This is a public preview release.

 Occasionally, a customer site using Direct Routing to connect to Microsoft Phone System may experience an internet outage.